Epitaxial binding and strain effects of monolayer stanene on the Al$_{2}$O$_{3}$(0001) surface: Discussion and outlook

 The combination of strong epitaxial binding with band inversion at $\Gamma$ and $p_z$-orbital saturation at K indicates that alumina is a promising substrate for the synthesis of bare monolayer stanene.
 Such a material offers an opportunity for experimental observation of the quantum spin Hall effect \cite{xu_large-gap_2013, zhang_room_2017} as well as a substrate for a variety of technological applications \cite{zheng_spin-current_2018, marin_tunnel-field-effect_2018, vandenberghe_imperfect_2017, abbasi_modulation_2019, abbasi_theoretical_2019}.
 In addition, the spin separation in the conduction band due to the Rasbha splitting can be harnessed for applications in spintronics and topological superconductivity \cite{wang_two-dimensional_2014}.

 Controlled functionalization, e.g., by hydrogen or fluorine, is also an important avenue of stanene research, since functionalization both enhances the band gap and protects against unwanted environmental interactions with Sn $p_z$ orbitals \cite{xu_large-gap_2013}.
 Generally speaking, two-dimensional materials can be synthesized either by epitaxial deposition or by the exfoliation of multilayered van der Waals materials \cite{molle_buckled_2017}.
 The latter method is attractive since it is flexible and modular, but is impractical for materials like bare stanene whose 3D bulk phase ($\alpha$-tin) is not intrinsically layered.
-However, the epitaxial growth of stanene on alumina should kinetically trap the tin atoms in the 2D hexagonal stanene structure, perhaps making it possible to functionalize the monolayer \emph{in situ}.
-The functionalized sheet, now weakly bound to the alumina, could be exfoliated for use in heterostructure and device applications.
+As we showed in Section III.G, introducing fluorine to a bound stanene monolayer is expected to form a functonalized tin sheet that may be exfoliable for use in heterostructure and device applications.

 In summary, we have shown that monolayer stanene binds strongly and epitaxially to the Al$_{2}$O$_{3}$(0001) surface, with a buckled structure and a sizable global band gap.
-We have examined the chemical character of the binding and presented evidence for the topological nature of stanene on alumina.
+We have examined the chemical character of the binding and verified the topologically nontrivial nature of stanene on alumina.
 With its wide surface band gap and relative inertness, alumina is a promising substrate for future experimental fabrication and characterization.